Shayek1/Race-Dashboard/README.md

 This projects uses the OpenF1 API (https://openf1.org/) to currently fetch live F1 driver data

 - Currently displaying the Driver's name, team and number of selected drivers (Hamilton, Norris and Verstappen).

+Note: current data on lap time is fictional and does not represent the actual lap times of these drivers.